 Most employers offer some version of the following, often through a standalone wellness vendor or as a rider to their major medical plan:

-• Health Risk Assessments (HRAs): Complete a questionnaire, earn a $50 gift card.
+- Health Risk Assessments (HRAs): Fill out a questionnaire, get a $50 gift card.

-The problem with these approaches is that they are transactional rather than transformational.
+The trouble: these approaches reward a single action, not a lasting habit.
 Once the reward is earned, the behavior often stops.
-Worse, employees may resent being nudged to "earn" their own health benefits.
-The compliance landscape-especially under the ACA, HIPAA, and ERISA-is also complex, requiring plans to offer reasonable alternatives and avoid discrimination.
+Worse, employees can resent being nudged to "earn" their own health benefits.
+The compliance landscape – especially under the ACA, HIPAA, and ERISA – is also complex, requiring plans to offer reasonable alternatives and avoid discrimination.

 Where Traditional Incentives Fall Short

-Let's be specific: a premium discount for completing a screening does nothing to address the 20-25% of healthcare spending that is pure waste-inefficiency, misaligned incentives, and delayed preventive care that turns into expensive claims.
+A premium discount for completing a screening?
+It does nothing to address the 20-25% of healthcare spending that is pure waste – inefficiency, misaligned incentives, and delayed preventive care that turns into expensive claims.
 It also does nothing to build long-term financial security for employees.
 Most wellness incentives are siloed: they live in the wellness budget, not the healthcare budget, and certainly not the retirement budget.

 A New Category: Health-to-Wealth Incentives

-This is where the conversation is shifting.
-Rather than asking "How do we offer a discount for a screening?" forward-thinking employers and benefits architects are asking: "How do we make every health action automatically build wealth?"
+The conversation is shifting.
+Instead of asking "How do we discount a screening?" smart employers now ask: "How do we make every health action build wealth automatically?"
 This is the core idea behind the Health-to-Wealth category, exemplified by systems like WellthCare.

 Instead of a gift card for a blood draw, imagine a system where:

-This is not a discount.
-This is a structural incentive that compounds over time.
+That's no discount.
+It's a structural incentive that compounds over time.
 The flywheel effect is powerful: free care leads to less out-of-pocket spending, which leads to earned store dollars, which leads to a growing pension.
 Employees experience this as a raise.
 Employers see it as lower claims.

 How This Differs From Traditional Discounts